jaw547/a3-criminal-justice/readme/readme_guilty.md

 Team members include: Michael Ho, Marta Garnelo, Daniela Philipson, Jackson Wright.

-Marta Garnelo performed the data transformation described in this document and the corresponding visualization visualization (files: heatmap.js, trialtrends.html and trialstyles.css).
+Marta Garnelo conducted the data transformation described in this document.

 ## Aim
 Transform the dataset to a format in which it can be inputed into a D3 heatmap.
 The code for the D3 visualization was obtained from the following website: https://bl.ocks.org/Bl3f/cdb5ad854b376765fa99